HarshJain-29/HarshJain-29/README.md

 - 👋 Hi, I’m @HarshJain-29
 - 👀 I’m interested in Competative Programming and Cyber Security.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Data Structures.
 - 💞️ I’m looking to collaborate on Projects based on C++, Python and Cyber Security.
 - 📫 Ping me on my email: Git29harsh@gmail.com
+- Open for Internships.
 - Looking forword to Learn and Gain Experience.

 <!---